Shiva-Tripathi/Shiva-Tripathi/README.md

 - 👋 Hi, I’m @Shiva-Tripathi
-- 👀 I’m interested in Python
+- 👀 Learning DSA in CPP
-- 🌱 I’m currently learning Front End Web development
+- 🌱 An active Web Developer
 - 📫 How to reach me https://www.linkedin.com/in/shiva--tripathi/

 <!---